guni12/trade-socket/mongodb.md

 ### An example

-Storing tradingdata for a customer in a table could look like:
+Storing trading-data for a customer in a table could look like this:

 | id | name | email         | account | date         |
 | -- | ---- | ------------- | ------- | ------------ |